 Rinocloud’s AI RAWTest a Resounding Success

-Labskin’s sister company Rinocloud have completed a three-year Remote Automated Water Test (RAWTest) research project using their AI technology in a joint project partly funded by the Irish Environmental Protection Agency (EPA).
+Labskin’s sister company Rinocloud has completed a three-year Remote Automated Water Test (RAWTest) research project using their AI technology in a joint project partly funded by the Irish Environmental Protection Agency (EPA).

 The joint project consisted of teams from the Irish EPA, Cork Institute of Technology’s Centre for Advanced Photonics & Process Analysis (Cappa Group), the CIT Nimbus embedded systems research institute alongside our Rinocloud AI tech team.